Sal7one/Untiktok-android/README.md

 ## What it does
 - Watch TikTok videos without installing TikTok app
-- Supports most TikTok video links
+- Supports most TikTok video links (If you use the app directly it opens chrome, otherwise it opens nightly firefox) (Modify this and choose the package you want)
-- Simple and lightweight solution

 ## Why
 For those who prefer not to install TikTok but still want to occasionally view specific content that others share.